Style | StandardCards

 Building a Balloon Tracking Cyberdeck

 As with a lot of my projects, this one started with a message: David: “Sooo I think I want to launch a high altitude balloon…” Me: “Sounds like fun!
 Why?
 Got plans?”
 David: “I have this dream of sending a camera up really really high.
 From first attempts at research, looks to be plausible” There was some scope creep.
-The story of the balloon aspect of the 4 days ago
+The story of the balloon aspect of the 3 months ago

 As with a lot of my projects, this one started with a message: David: “Sooo I think I want to launch a high altitude balloon…” Me: “Sounds like fun!
 Why?
 Got plans?”
 David: “I have this dream of sending a camera up really really high.
 From first attempts at research, looks to be plausible” There was some scope creep.
 The story of the balloon aspect of the project will be saved for another day, but this is about the tracking.
-4 days ago
+3 months ago

 kitation - Jul 24